aurelia/skeleton-navigation/skeleton-esnext-aspnetcore/src/skeleton-navigation-esnext-vs/README.md

-# Aurelia with ASP.Net Core using ES2016
+# Aurelia with ASP.Net Core using ESNEXT

 ## Running The App